EVORA-project/evora-ontology/models/docs/BiologicalPartOrigin.md

     multivalued: false
   identifier:
     name: identifier
-    description: A unique identifier of the resource being described or cataloged
+    description: A unique identifier of the resource being described or cataloged.
     title: identifier
     comments:
     - The identifier is a text string which is assigned to the resource to provide an unambiguous reference within a particular context.
-Persistent identifiers should be provided as HTTP URIs
+Persistent identifiers should be provided as HTTP URIs.
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - schema:identifier